benbalter/benbalter.github.com/_posts/2017-11-10-twelve-tips-for-growing-communities-around-your-open-source-project.md

 ### 4. Publish technical documentation

-In my mind, there are three types of documentation: marketing materials (why you should use the project), end-user documentation (how to use the project), and technical documentation (how the project works or how to implement it).
+In my mind, there are three types of documentation: marketing materials (why you should use the project), end user documentation (how to use the project), and technical documentation (how the project works or how to implement it).
 Most projects tackle the first two but neglect the last beyond obvious or common use cases.
 The goal should be to transfer project knowledge from the maintainer's head(s) to potential contributors.

 The last two are the difference between documenting anticipated behaviors versus method or function level functionality.
 It could be in-line, auto-generated, or hand curated, but the idea is that you're lowering the cognitive burden to expand your project beyond what was originally anticipated, both technically and in terms of desired functionality.